-The hand therapy team participates in clinical audits, service development and research projects.
-Is actively involved in supporting and promoting hand therapy at both a national and international level.
+The team is actively involved in supporting and promoting hand therapy at both a national and international level.

-During the BAHT Conference 2021 ‘Back to Basics’, Megan Blakeway, principal OT of the hand therapy team at St Georges, defended in a debate about the post-operative management for patients who have Dupuytren’s disease.
+During the BAHT Conference 2021 ‘Back to Basics’ Megan Blakeway, the principal OT of the hand therapy team at St Georges, participated in a debate about the post-operative management for patients who have Dupuytren’s disease.

-They presented an overview of a new clinical guideline which the team developed following the outcomes of the audit.
-This guideline is now used in the hand therapy to assist staff to better manage these complex injuries.
+This guidelines are now used in the hand therapy team to assist staff to better manage these complex injuries.

 You can get additional information here:

-The collaborative work of Annie Capon, Alexander Watson and Holly England collaborated and wrote a paper around the conservative management of central slip injuries led to a paper publication in 2019 in ‘Hand Therapy’ – the British Journal of Hand Therapy.
+In 2019, Annie Capon, Alexander Watson and Holly England collaborated and wrote a paper around the conservative management of central slip injuries.
+After a lot of hard work, this paper was then published in ‘Hand Therapy’ – the British Journal of Hand Therapy.

-This paper provided an overview a clinical audit process undertaken in the team, which led to the development of new clinical guidelines to assess and treatment closed central slip injuries.
+This paper provided an overview of the clinical audit process undertaken within the hand therapy team, which led to the development of new clinical guidelines to assess and treat closed central slip injuries.

 The article can be found here:

-Read here about the contribution of Hand Therapy Team to a nearly amputated hand which was saved after seventeen hours of surgery by the plastics surgical team at St Georges.
+Read here about the contribution of the hand therapy team to a nearly amputated hand which was saved after seventeen hours of surgery by the plastics surgical team at St Georges.
 The patient had suffered a chop saw accident resulting in a double-level amputation.

 These cases challenge and excite us as therapists and is only one of the few amazing cases that we have had the opportunity to be a part of.